Geospatial-Python-Education/python-intro-Justin-Student/README.md

 The Anaconda Navigator is a multi-application application(!) that will download several good applications besides Jupyter as well as the option to download and install more, such as R Studio, Visual Studio Code, etc. One of the other default applications it installs is the Spyder IDE, so if you find you don't like the Jupyter framework, you can work in a more standard environment of the IDE.

 <img src="https://docs.anaconda.com/_images/nav-defaults.png">

+---

+The goal of this class is to get you (somewhat) comfortable with Python and to get you some skills in working with geospatial datasets since your career fields all use some kind of data from models or observations.